jrgochan/jrgochan.github.io/content/things/_index.md

 +++

 ### Info Header
-A Landing Page of Things!
+A Landing Page of Things and stuff.